rajcspsg/Mehawk/docs/technicalities.md

 ## Key features

 - Overlay for given text/voice chats
 - Ability to filter messages and users in the overlay
-  - Potentially ability to display images/gifs/files in /some/ way
+- Potentially ability to display images/gifs/files in _some_ way
 - Better notifications, also ability to set *watches* (that is - notifications for new messages in certain channels)
 - Moving the overlay
 - Overlay is transparent generally but can be enabled to be not-transparent and clickable
 - Vim keybinds
+- Ability to type a message